School of Cities: Research

-Established in 2018 by the Faculty of Arts and Science Council, the School of Cities utilizes its position in Toronto, the largest city in Canada, which has allowed for faculty in the School of Cities to be at the centre of urban growth and influence policy in public sectors.
+The School of Cities was established on July 1, 2018, by the Faculty of Arts and Science Council after three years of planning, with a starting budget of approximately $2 million.
+Apart from Arts and Science, its interdisciplinary faculty draw from U of T's Faculty of Applied Science and Engineering, John H. Daniels Faculty of Architecture, Landscape, and Design, Rotman School of Management, U of T Mississauga, and U of T Scarborough.
+Since then it has conducted research at the centre of urban growth in the Greater Toronto Area and informs policy in public sectors.
 Toronto's recent growth and development going into the twenty-first century has made it the fifth-largest urban area in North America.

 It publishes regular reports and interactive tools for data visualization based on statistics gathered from the city and the Greater Toronto Area in metrics such as economics, housing, density, and climate.
+Affiliated faculty have been interviewed as experts on topics such as the cost of home-owning in Canada and the planned Alto high-speed rail project.

 The School of Cities hosts several urban- and urban planning-related undergraduate courses at the University of Toronto and offers fellowships for postgraduate students.

-Affiliated centres
+Centres and collaborations

 The centre works on and is affiliated with several interdisciplinary initiatives.
 These include: